elunna/hackem/hackem_changelog.md

 #### Alchemy

-- Alchemic blast damage is double, but acid resistance halves it (xnh)
+- Alchemic blast damage is doubled, but acid resistance halves it (xnh)
 - Incorporate Malcolm Ryan's Brewing Patch
     - enables the player to dip mold corpses in potions of fruit juice to start a fermentation timer that will eventually turn the potion into something else dependent on the mold.
     - Dipping green mold into fruit juice produces acid.